Creekside Kids Policies

 When appropriate, information on Early Childhood Metal Health Professionals will be provided for the families.
 The center may recommend that the parent speak to their health care provider about an issue.
 The center may suggest a counseling or therapy consult.
 In the event that plans created are not successful and the harmful behaviors are not curtailed a child may be suspended or dis-enrolled.

-Registration Policies: All forms, including shot records, must be filled out and turned in before a child attends the first day of child care.
-These are school policies.
+Registration: All forms, including shot records, must be filled out and turned in before a child attends the first day of child care.
 If medication needs to be administered, a Medication Administration form, filled out by a physician, must be completed, signed, and returned before ANY medication can be administered to a child.
 The physical form, filled out by a physician, must be completed, signed, and returned within 30 days of enrollment.

-Registration and Deposit: A registration fee of $25 per child will be charged to all new families.
+Registration and Deposit: A registration fee of $40 per child will be charged to all new families.
 This fee is non-refundable.
 All families will be required to pay a $200 deposit per child.
-As per school policies deposits will be refunded if the family gives a two week notice of dis-enrollment and pays all outstanding balances.
+Deposits will be refunded if the family gives a two week notice of disenrollment and pays all outstanding balances.
 If the account has an outstanding balance, the deposit will be applied to this balance and any remaining deposit money will be refunded to the account holder.

 Payment: Pre-payment of tuition is required at the beginning of each month.
-We accept cash, check, or money orders.
-If a monthly payment schedule does not fit your budget, please speak with the center director about other payment options.
+We accept cash, check, or money orders at the center and ACH and Credit payments through Kangarootime.
+If a monthly payment schedule does not fit your budget, please speak with the billing specialist about other payment options.

 Multi-Child Discounts: If a single family has more than one child enrolled, the highest tuition will be billed at full price and any additional children in attendance will have their tuition billed at a 10% discount.